Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Projection effects

-\item[$\bullet$] In section \ref{sec:2}, we noted pressure discontinuities in the pressure maps.
-There are not discernible signatures of theses discontinuities on neither 3D pressure nor density profiles.
-The hydrostatic mass bias derived from 3D profiles is slightly impacted by the pressure discontinuity at 850~kpc, and the resulting hydrostatic mass bias bias is about 1.85 at this specific radius.
-On the 2D pressure radial profiles displayed in Fig. \ref{proj_profs} (right), we observe variations of the slope at around 250 and 850~kpc, we note an excess pressure at the same radii on the 3D-deprojected profiles (see Fig.\ref{deproj_profs} right).
-The excess pressure at around 250~kpc is due to the AGN feedback ring visible on Fig. \ref{p maps 4}.
-The second excess pressure, around 850~kpc, is due to the pressure discontinuity of the gas flowing from the filament into the cluster, as seen in the pressure maps on Fig. \ref{p maps 4}.
-The deprojection process significantly enhances these pressure discontinuities and the hydrostatic mass estimated from the deprojected quantities is in turn significantly impacted (see Fig.\ref{dep_bias}).
-The derived mass is overestimated by a factor between 2.3 and almost 6.1 at these specific radii. \end{itemize}
+In Section \ref{sec:2}, we note pressure discontinuities in the pressure maps.
+There are no discernible signatures of these discontinuities on either 3D pressure or density profiles.
+The hydrostatic mass bias derived from 3D profiles is slightly impacted by the pressure discontinuity at 850~kpc, and the resulting hydrostatic mass bias is about 1.85 at this specific radius.
+On the 2D pressure radial profiles displayed in Fig. \ref{proj_profs} (right), we observe variations of the slope at around 250 and 850~kpc.
+We note an excess pressure at the same radii on the 3D-deprojected profiles (see Fig.\ref{deproj_profs} right).
+The excess pressure at around 250~kpc is due to the AGN feedback ring visible in Fig. \ref{p maps 4}.
+The second excess pressure, around 850~kpc, is due to the pressure discontinuity of the gas flowing from the filament into the cluster, as seen in the pressure maps in Fig. \ref{p maps 4}.
+The deprojection process significantly enhances these pressure discontinuities, and the hydrostatic mass estimated from the deprojected quantities is in turn significantly impacted (see Fig.\ref{dep_bias}).
+The derived mass is overestimated by a factor between 2.3 and almost 6.1 at these specific radii.

-\section{Results and Discussion}
+\section{Results and discussion}